SamBalakhanei/CS180P4/Tests.md

 **Test 5**: List Students if All Students are Blocked OR No Students Have Been Input Prior

 ** Assume that the user is a tutor
-1) User selects the List Student button
+1) User selects the "List Student" button
 2) User receives a JOptionPane message: “Please add at least one student before using the program”.
 3) User selects “Ok” button